 Which law am I no longer under?

-- was used by Paul to illustrate the New Covenant as a “New” Covenant of Marriage with Israel.
+was used by Paul to illustrate Christ as “head of the church” and to illustrate the New Covenant as a “new” Covenant of Marriage with Israel.

 The “law of the Jews” (Acts 25:8)

-- included a lot of rules enforced by Pharisees, who claimed that God had spoken those laws to Moses, but Moses did not then write them down, so they were passed down orally.
+included a lot of rules enforced by the Pharisees, who claimed that God had spoken those laws to Moses, but Moses did not then write them down, so they were passed down orally.

 See our study: “The Change of the Priesthood.”